Almost CR quaternionic manifolds and their immersibility in HP^n: Introduction

 \section{Introduction}

-The main result of this paper is better explained if we start by recalling a familiar situation from complex geometry.
-A real manifold $M$ of dimension $2n-1$ is an {\it almost Cauchy-Riemann manifold (of hypersurface type)} if at each tangent space $T_xM$ there exists a distinguished subspace $\cD_x\subset T_xM$ of real dimension $2n-2$ and a complex structure $I_x$ on it, both depending smoothly on the point $x\in M$ (that is, the collection of subspaces $\cD_x$ constitutes a complex distribution $\cD\subset TM$).
+The main aim of this paper is to apply the general theory of codimension one integrability conditions for $G$-structures developed in \cite{AS} to the case of quaternionic CR geometry.
+Let us first recall a familiar definition from complex CR geometry: a real manifold $M$ of dimension $2n-1$ is an {\it almost Cauchy-Riemann manifold (of hypersurface type)} if at each tangent space $T_xM$ there is a distinguished subspace $\cD_x\subset T_xM$ of real dimension $2n-2$ and a complex structure $I_x$ on it, both depending smoothly on $x\in M$ (the collection of subspaces $\cD_x$ constitutes a complex distribution $\cD\subset TM$).